-Benefits of Continuing Education
+Benefits of Continuing Educationby Becton Loveless

 Do you have a dead end job where there are few, if any, opportunities for promotion?
 If this describes you, there are still opportunities to make a career transition to pursue the job you've always wanted.
 To make a career change, you might have to obtain more education.
-Whether you enjoy learning or want a higher paying job, continuing education can be pursued at anytime during one's working life.
+Whether you enjoy learning or want a higher paying job, continuing education can be pursued at any time during one's working life.

 In fact, continuing education can open up previously closed doors or lead to better job opportunities.
 Continuing education usually refers to college courses or other vocational training obtained by older adults or working professionals.